KIM Uno: a DIY clone of the KIM-1

 Top line: the corresponding keypresses for special KIM Uno functions relating to Calculator Mode

 Second line: the key functions within Microchess

 Bottom line: corresponding keystrokes through the Serial port (using Option 3!
 For Option 2, please refer to the original KIM-1 User Manual).
 It may be handy to keep at hand.

-Correction to picture: in Calculator Mode, A is decimal point, B is 'E'.
+Correction to picture: in Calculator Mode, A is decimal point, B is 'E' for 'Exponent'.